uuidea/localize_ontologies/README.md

 The agent keeps a record of all triples that have been added so that it can audit, debug or undo changes if necessary.

+## config.json

+Before running the code, copy the config.json_example file to a new file called config.json.
+Change the values to match your situtation.
+The example assumes you are running ollama locally and have granite3.3.

 ## Key Data Structure

 ```python